Qualifying Non UK Pension Schemes in South Africa

 - With QROPS, once you have taken an initial lumpsum, you can only derive income from what is left of your funds

-- With QNUPS, you can continue to invest into the scheme even after taking an initial lump sum
+- With QNUPS, you can continue to invest into the retirement fund even after taking an initial lump sum

 - The maximum age limit for taking a QROPS is 75 years